MLBazaar/mit-d3m-ta2/README.md

 Make sure to use them regularly while developing by running the commands `make lint` and `make test`.

+**NOTE**: If the project is installed in development mode, the CLI commands specified below need to be run as `python -m ta2` instead of plain `ta2`.

 # Data Format

 **mit-d3m-ta2** runs on datasets in the [D3M Format](https://github.com/mitll/d3m-schema)